 Enhances state capacity to regulate unfair increases in insurance rates: The ACA seeks to curb premium increases by requiring vigorous reviews that assure cost estimates use verifiable medical trend data and realistic administrative cost projections.
-Starting September 1, 2011, insurers seeking rate increases of 10 percent or more for non-grandfathered plans in the individual and small group markets must publicly disclose the proposed increases and the justification for them.
-In future years, the threshold for review of increases will be set on a state-by-state basis using data that reflect insurance and health cost trends in each state.
+Starting of increases will be set on a state-by-state basis using data that reflect insurance and health cost trends in each state.
 States were provided grants to strengthen their capacity to review rates.